khaledsAlshibani/student-management-desktop-client/README.md

 ## Notes

-- **Data Synchronization**: As the API and the client are separate, there is no live data synchronization.
-You will need to refresh views manually to see any updates made through the API.
 - **Weak Error Handling**: While basic error handling is in place, errors are often logged to the console.
 Future improvements could include more user-friendly error messages and detailed handling for specific issues.

 ## Future Enhancements